Gene Siskel: The Balcony is Closed

 His cinematic masterpiece?
 Saturday Night Fever.

-That critic was Gene Siskel, whose writing for The Chicago Tribune and television work as one half of the hugely successful Siskel & Ebert & the Movies duo helped change the way Americans talked about film.
-Nearly ten years after his death, we can now look back on his work as part of a bygone, golden age of film criticism in the American mass media.
+That critic was Gene Siskel, whose writing for the Chicago Tribune and television work as one half of the hugely successful Siskel & Ebert & the Movies duo helped change the way Americans talked about film.
+Born Jan.
+26, 1946, Siskel would have turned 69 today, and we can now look back on his work as part of a bygone, golden age of film criticism in the American mass media.

-When former Yale philosophy student Gene Siskel arrived at The Chicago Tribune in 1969 at the age of 23, American film criticism basically fell into two camps.
+When Siskel, a 23-year-old former Yale philosophy student, arrived at the Chicago Tribune in 1969, American film criticism basically fell into two camps.
 There were the lofty cinephiles writing for film journals and metropolitan arts and entertainment weeklies – critics generally dismissive of contemporary Hollywood studio fare, preferring European art films, documentaries and avant-garde works.
 And then there were the reviews that appeared in the daily newspapers, short missives that tended toward the breezy and blandly anonymous.
-Often they were written by a rotating cast of reporters and bylined with jokey pseudonyms such as, in the case of the Tribune, “May Tinee.”
+Often they were written by a rotating cast of reporters and bylined with jokey pseudonyms such as, in the case of the Tribune, "May Tinee."

-Siskel’s thoughtful, plainspoken reviews proved popular with Chicago readers and in 1975, a producer at the local public TV station had the bright idea of pairing Siskel with another young critic at The Chicago Sun-Times named Roger Ebert.
+Siskel's thoughtful, plainspoken reviews proved popular with Chicago readers, and in 1975 a producer at the local public television station had the bright idea of pairing Siskel with another young critic at the Chicago Sun-Times named Roger Ebert.
 Their monthly show Opening Soon At a Theater Near You soon went weekly as Sneak Previews.
 It was an instant success, becoming one of the most popular PBS shows in history before it outgrew public television and was commercially syndicated first as At the Movies and later as simply Siskel & Ebert, a nod to the fact that the hosts had become household names.

 Aside from the entertainingly antagonistic chemistry the Laurel-and-Hardy-like duo displayed, the show was the first to regularly focus with any real depth on new movies.
 Its influence over moviegoers was unequaled.
 A trademarked thumbs-up or thumbs-down could make or break a new film at the box office, a position that put the hosts on lists of the most powerful people in Hollywood – even if they spent all their time in Chicago film theater balconies.

-After Siskel died suddenly of a brain aneurysm in 1999, a saddened Ebert continued with the show with a rotating cast of critics and film lovers before eventually settling on Richard Roeper, another writer (though not film critic) from The Chicago Tribune.
+After Siskel died suddenly Feb.
+20, 1999, of a brain aneurysm, a saddened Ebert continued the show with a rotating cast of critics and film lovers before eventually settling on new co-host Richard Roeper, another writer (though not film critic) from the Chicago Tribune.
 While Roeper did an admirable job, the show lacked that magical chemistry of two rival film critics at the top of their games.

 As Siskel considered himself a newspaperman first and a TV personality second – even late in his career when his written output was limited to tiny capsule reviews – he would surely be dismayed with the state of newspaper film criticism today.
-Jobs are getting slashed at papers nationwide, studio execs boast (rightly) of their tentpole films being “critic proof”.
-Many younger viewers don’t bother reading even the online version of newspaper reviews, preferring Rottentomatoes.com – a site which aggregates reviews to render a mathematical consensus – or aintitcoolnews.com, which tends to focus on comic book adaptations and fanboy fare.
+Jobs are getting slashed at papers nationwide, studio execs boast (rightly) of their tentpole films being "critic proof."
+Many younger viewers don't bother reading even the online version of newspaper reviews, preferring metacritic or Rottentomatoes.com – sites which aggregate reviews to render a mathematical consensus – or niche sites like aintitcoolnews.com, which tends to focus on comic book adaptations and fanboy fare.

-Ten years after the death of Gene Siskel, the balcony is closed in more ways than he could probably have imagined.
+On what would have been Gene Siskel’s 65th birthday, the balcony is closed in more ways than he could probably have imagined.